PdxCodeGuild/IntensivePythonFullStack/1 Python/docs/04 Booleans, Comparisons, Conditionals & Pattern Matching.md

-# Booleans, Comparisons, and Conditionals
+# Booleans, Comparisons, Conditionals and Pattern Matching

 - [Booleans](#booleans)
   - [And: `and`](#and-and)